Lectures on Lie groups over local fields

-\end{rem} In the following, the group $\GL_n(\K)$ of invertible $n\times n$-matrices will frequently be identified with the group $\GL(\K^n)$ of linear automorphisms of~$\K^n$. \begin{la} Consider a local field $\K$ with natural absolute value~$|.|$, and $A \in \GL_n(\K)$.
+In the following, the group $\GL_n(\K)$ of invertible $n\times n$-matrices will frequently be identified with the group $\GL(\K^n)$ of linear automorphisms of~$\K^n$. \begin{la} Let $\K$ be a local field, $|.|$ its natural absolute value, and~$A \in \GL_n(\K)$.
 Then